genestack/sdk/docs/source/index.rst

 Python SDK will help you to automate server interaction.

 What can be done with python SDK?
 Anything you can do via browser.
 You can call same methods with same arguments that you call from browser and get output in json format.

 Typical usages:
   - upload many files at once
   - create / update files with cla application
   - debug you own application
   - measure time of execution

-  All communication to server uses HTTPS protocol.
+All communication to server uses `HTTPS <http://en.wikipedia.org/wiki/HTTP_Secure>`_.

 Contents: